godot-dimensions/g4mf/specification/specification.md

 For convenience, the details of how nodes work are described in a separate file: [G4MF Node](parts/node.md).

-## Coordinate System

-Generally speaking, G4MF defines a coordinate system that is a superset of the right-handed 3D coordinate system found in OpenGL™, glTF™, and other 3D software and formats.
-For a camera, the +X axis points to the right, the +Y axis points up, the +Z axis points out of the screen towards the viewer and is used for depth, and any additional axes are perpendicular to these.
-Distance is measured in meters, angles are measured in radians, and all units are SI metric units whenever possible.

-For convenience, the details of how the coordinate system works are described in a separate file: [G4MF Coordinate System](parts/coordinate_system.md).

-## Data Storage

-G4MF stores data with a combination of buffers, buffer views, and accessors.
-As an analogy with computer storage drives, a buffer is a disk, a buffer view is a partition, and an accessor is a file system.

-For convenience, the details of how these work are described in a separate file: [G4MF Data](parts/data.md).

-## Lights
+### Lights

 G4MF lights define the light sources in the scene.
 Each light object defines the properties of a light, such as the type, color, intensity, and other properties.
 Lights may be referenced by nodes to instance them in the scene.

 For convenience, the details of how lights work are described in a separate file: [G4MF Light](parts/light.md).

-## Meshes
+### Meshes

 G4MF stores the visible geometry of objects inside of meshes.
 Each mesh is made of vertices and multiple surfaces, each of which may have a separate material.
 Mesh surfaces reference the shared mesh vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data.

 For convenience, the details of how meshes work are described in a separate file: [G4MF Mesh](parts/mesh/mesh.md).

-### Materials
+#### Materials

 G4MF uses materials to define the appearance of surfaces.
 Each material is made of multiple channels, each of which may have a separate color, texture, and more.
 Materials are referenced by mesh surfaces, which are contained in meshes.
 Material channels may have per-cell colors, per-edge colors, per-vertex colors, and/or texture mapping, each of which points to an accessor that encodes the data.

 For convenience, the details of how materials work are described in a separate file: [G4MF Material](parts/mesh/material.md).

+#### Textures

+G4MF defines textures constructed out of images.
+Each texture is N-dimensional, and is made of any amount of N-dimensional images with an optional sampler, which may be referenced by the `"texture"` property in material channels, or used for any other purpose.
+Multiple images may be used to define high-dimensional textures, such as 3D textures, and optionally provide fallback images of different formats.

+For convenience, the details of how textures work are described in a separate file: [G4MF Texture](parts/texture.md).

-### Deformation
+#### Deformation

 G4MF meshes may be deformed by skeletons and blend shapes.